cdsittampalam/documentation/docs/Deposit & Withdraw.md

 You set up a withdrawal transaction as a trade initiator using the web app.
 To confirm that you want the transaction to happen, you can authorise it through the mobile app.

-### Qredo Fees
+### Blockchain Miner's Fee

-Qredo charges fees to withdraw, which include the Qredo fee and the miner's fee, The Qredo fee allows the management of Qredo wallets.
-While the miner's fee covers the work and resources they need to generate blocks on the underlying network.
-You are presented with details of these fees when you confirm the transaction.While the miner and Qredo fee is fixed for any withdrawal transaction, Qredo can periodically alter these fees.
+Qredo charges fees to withdraw, which includes the Blockchain miner's fee, The fee covers the work and resources they need to generate blocks on the underlying network.
+You are presented with details of these fees when you add details of the transaction.
+While the miner's Blockchain fee is fixed for any withdrawal transaction, Qredo can periodically alter these fees.

 ### Custodian Role